 Social and Emotional Learning: The Missing Keys to Elevating Humanity

-Christina Adamson and Michelle Jeanette, Design39Campus, Poway Unified School District
+Christina Adamson and Michelle Janette, Design39Campus, Poway Unified School District

 We will explore the value of having a strong social and emotional growth component in creating students who can navigate many situations deftly, in order to elevate humanity.
 We will look at what skills and qualities children need to have in order to be successful in the multiple ecosystems that they will encounter.
 How do we create responsibility, perseverance and many other dispositional skills so that kids can navigate the world independently and collaboratively?
 These dispositions create the keys kids need to be successful in school and life going forward.